c4software/rpi-docker-lamp-stack/README.md

 password: RPI|sample|LAMP
 ```

-You can change this behavior by changing the `PASSWORD_PREFIX` and `PASSWORD_SUFFIX` settings in the `environnement.yml` file.
+You can change this behavior by changing the `PASSWORD_PREFIX` and `PASSWORD_SUFFIX` settings in the `environment.yml` file.

-## Example
+## Usage Example

-If you do an FTP login with the username `valentin` the password will be `RPI|valentin|LAMP`.
+If you try to do an FTP login with the username `valentin` the password will be `RPI|valentin|LAMP`.

-The document root of the user `valentin` will be automaticaly created on the first connexion.
+The document root of the user `valentin` and `valentin/public_html` will be automatically created on the first FTP connection.

-After that your files will be available via a browser at :
+After this first connection users files will be alse available via the browser at :

 [http://raspberrypi.local/~valentin](http://raspberrypi.local/~valentin)